ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

   * One for each HCX Network Extension Virtual Appliance

 * {{site.data.keyword.cloud_notm}}
   * Two IP addresses per HCX Connector appliance connected to {{site.data.keyword.cloud_notm}}.
-The addresses can be used to connect to the internet or one or more {{site.data.keyword.cloud_notm}} Direct Link connections.
+The addresses can be used to connect to the internet or one or more {{site.data.keyword.cloud_notm}} Direct-Link connections.
   * Add one for a separate vMotion network connection (if applicable).

 ### Proximity routing